-Why is data-driven marketing still hard in Retail?
+Why is datadriven marketing still hard in the travel industry?

-Retail marketers have invested in and leveraged data-driven marketing for decades.
+Marketers have invested in and leveraged data-driven marketing for decades.
 But it's still a challenge for most.
 The key question is: Why?

-We partnered with Savanta and interviewed senior marketers, data influencers and decision-makers on the state of data-driven marketing across different industries including Retail, Consumer Packaged Goods, Travel, Entertainment, Sports, Auto, Financial Services, Insurance and Healthcare.
-We asked B2C and B2B companies, working online and offline (and both), about their challenges, priorities and use of data.
-We sliced and diced the data in many ways, and we drilled into what the research has to say about the retail industry.
-The bottom line: The world has changed, and data matters more than ever.
-The results of our Retail survey came through loud and clear.
-Data Still Matters.
+We partnered with Savanta, specialists in market research and data collection, and interviewed senior marketers, data influencers and decision makers on the state of data-driven marketing across different industries including Travel, Retail,

+Consumer Packaged Goods,

+Entertainment, Sports, Auto, Financial

+Services, Insurance and Healthcare.

+We asked business-to-consumer

+(B2C) and business-to-business

+(B2B) companies, working online and

+offline (and both), about their

+challenges, priorities and use of data.

+We sliced and diced the data in many

+ways, and we drilled into what the

+research had to say about the travel

+industry.
+The bottom line: The world

+has changed, and data matters more

+than ever.

+The results of our travel survey came through loud and clear: Data matters.